MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-initiating-and-classifying-a-change-request.md

 ---
-title: Initiating and Classifying a Change Request
+title: Initiate and classify a change request
+description: Explains how to initiate and classify a change request in Service Manager.
-manager: cfreeman
+manager: carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft